glennklockwood/rpi-ansible/README.md

 on Raspberry Pi.
 It can be run in local (pull) mode, where ansible is running on the same Raspberry Pi to be configured, or standard remote mode.

-This playbook is known to run on Raspbian stretch (9) and Raspberry Pi OS buster (10).
-I've not been able to run it on jessie because that ships with Python 2.4, which is not supported by Ansible.
-It can run against jessie in remote mode.
-See below.
+This playbook is known to run on Raspberry Pi OS 11.

 ## Bootstrapping on Raspbian